KimJoon93/Android-Basics-Nanodegree/README.md

 + TextView can be surrounded with Layout
 + Pixels can be different in many devices, so we should use 'dp'.
 It can have same physical size.
 + Make touch targets 48dp at least.
++ Use 'sp' rather than 'dp' when resizing the text.
++ Use src to show ImageView.